 - Leaf drop is usually the result of cold temperatures or drafts.
 Try to mimic the tropical conditions where this species naturally grows.

 - Insect problems include fungus gnats, mealy bugs, or aphids.
-Infestations should be treated immediately, and affected plants isolated to prevent the bugs from spreading to other indoor plants.
+Infestations should be treated immediately, and keep affected plants isolated to prevent the bugs from spreading to other indoor plants.